celinmay/ai-for-good/README.md

 Hello.

-We will be making a COVID-19 test-advicer.
+We made a COVID-19 test advicer.